Regardless of your area of focus, you’re likely to encounter Domestic and Intimate Partner Violence at some point in

 |Extra Handout (33.24 MB)||98 Pages||Available after Purchase|

-Ms. Baxter-Musser is also trained in Cognitive Behavioral Therapy and is a certified EMDR therapist.
-She is a member of the National Association of Social Workers, the American Academy of Experts in Traumatic Stress, the National Center for Crisis Management and the Maine Collaborative Law Alliance.
-She sits on the EMDRIA Standards and Training Committee and is the co-regional coordinator for the EMDRIA Southern Maine Regional Network.
+Ms. Baxter-Musser is also trained in Cognitive Behavioral Therapy and is an EMDRIA approved consultant.
+She is a member of the National Association of Social Workers, the American Academy of Experts in Traumatic Stress and the National Center for Crisis Management.
+She has previously sat on the EMDRIA Standards and Training Committee and was the co-regional coordinator for the EMDRIA Southern Maine Regional Network.
 She works in private practice where her areas of expertise include the treatment of trauma, PTSD, depression, anxiety, grief and relationship issues.